 Do you not say, "Four months more and then the harvest"?
 I tell you, open your eyes and look at the fields!
 They are ripe for harvest.
 Even now the reaper draws his wages, even now he harvests the crop for eternal life.
-(John 4:35-36)
+(Jesus in John 4:35-36)

 As long as it is day, we must do the work of him who sent me.
 Night is coming, when no one can work.
-(John 9:4)

-• God has built the law of sowing and reaping into the fabric of the universe.
+(Jesus in John 9:4) • God has built the law of sowing and reaping into the fabric of the universe.
 He can be trusted to pay the perfectly appropriate wage for my work.

-We speak of God's secret wisdom, a wisdom that has been hidden and that God destined for our glory before time began.
+Remember this: Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously.
+(2 Cor.
+9:6) We speak of God's secret wisdom, a wisdom that has been hidden and that God destined for our glory before time began.
 None of the rulers of this age understood it, for if they had, they would not have crucified the Lord of glory.
 However, as it is written: "No eye has seen, no ear has heard, no mind has conceived what God has prepared for those who love him.
 (1 Cor.
 2:7-9)